Brain Tumor Types

 Choroid Plexus Tumor

 Choroid plexus tumors are rare tumors that are found in the choroid plexus — the part of the brain within its ventricles that produces cerebrospinal fluid.
 About 90% of these tumors are benign.
-They most frequently occur in children under the age of 2 and can cause hydrocephalus, a buildup of cerebrospinal fluid commonly known as “water on the brain.”
+They most frequently occur in children under the age of 2 and can cause hydrocephalus, a buildup of cerebrospinal fluid, as they grow.
 This can result in increased pressure on the brain and enlargement of the skull.
 A rare malignant type of choroid plexus tumor is the choroid plexus carcinoma.

 Dysembryoplastic Neuroepithelial Tumor

 This is a type of neuronal-glial brain tumor — it is made of a mix of neurons and supporting cells.
 Dysembryoplastic neuroepithelial tumors are rare benign tumors that occur in the tissues covering the brain and spinal cord.
 Typically found in children and teens, these tumors can cause seizures.
 Other neuronal-glial brain tumors include gangliogliomas, gangliocytomas and rosette-forming tumors.

 Neurofibromas are benign, generally painless tumors that can grow on nerves anywhere in the body.
 In some cases, these soft, fleshy growths develop in the brain, on cranial nerves or on the spinal cord.
 Multiple neurofibromas are a symptom of a genetic disorder called neurofibromatosis type 1 (NF1).

 Hemangioblastomas are benign tumors of the blood vessels that can form in the brain.
 These tumors can often be removed through surgery.
 In rare occasions, they can appear in multiple sites and be symptomatic of a hereditary disease called Von Hippel-Lindau.
 If that is the case, different tests and visits with a specialist such as an ophthalmologist or geneticist may be recommended.